‘Obi-Wan Kenobi’: Darth Maul Scenes Cut, Luke Skywalker Replaced During Creative Overhaul

 In the overhaul, however, Maul was written out.
 One source says it was Filoni that conceptually keyed in on a way for Vader to be brought back as the big bad, with the Grand Inquisitor, a character made popular by Filoni in the animated series Star Wars Rebels, also put into the story.

-A Lucasfilm source contradicted the account, saying Maul was never intended to return for the series.
+A Lucasfilm source contradicted the account, saying Maul was never intended to return for the series, nor did Park come to set.

 The overhaul also led to a new search for a young Skywalker, and a new actor was picked.
 THR has learned the new Luke is Grant Feely, whose only credit, according to IMDb, is an episode of Creepshow.